11. Timer Capture: Motor Encoders

 This activity guides through implementing a timer to Capture the motor speed and distanced traveled; which is indicated by an attached magnetic encoder.
 A Hall effect sensor produces a digital signal corresponding to the rotation of the magnetic encoder.
 The RSLK has two Hall effect sensors per encoder/wheel, providing two digital outputs per side:

 The two sensor locations are noted as the green and yellow marks as shown in the animation above.
 The outputs of said sensors are provided in the plot on the right as the wheel rotates.
 The rotating red/blue disk is the magnetic encoder rotating with the DC motor.
-It is clear that the encoder is rotating much faster than the wheel: the motor/encoder are connected to the wheel through an effective 360:1 gear train.
-For purposes of demonstration, the video above shows a gear train of 10:1.
+It is clear that the encoder is rotating much faster than the wheel: the motor/encoder are connected to the wheel through an effective 60:1 gear train and a 6-pole magnetic disc; resulting in 360 encoder cycles per wheel rotation.
+For purposes of demonstration, the video above shows a gear train of 10:1 and a 1-pole magnetic disk.

 Only one hall effect sensor is required to measure the wheel speed; two are included to support detection of spin direction.
 Measurement of direction is not required in this activity.

 Measurement of speed can be accomplished by tracking the timing between the rising and/or falling edges of the sensor output.
-This, of course, can be supported by a Timer_A instance; this time using the Capture Mode.
+This, of course, can be supported by a TIMG or TIMA instance; this time using the Capture Mode.

-The Timer_A Capture functionality behaves akin to the Compare Mode (used to generate PWM) but in reverse: instead of producing external events when the timer reaches a certain value, the Capture mode uses an external event to cause the CCRn to save the current timer value.
-The external signal producing said events is named the CCInA for Capture Compare Input n Line A. This functionality is described in the figure below.
+The TIMG/TIMA functionality behaves akin to the Compare Mode (used to generate PWM) but in reverse: instead of producing external events when the timer reaches a certain value, the Capture mode uses an external event to cause the CCRn to save the current timer value.
+The external signal is the same as used for the compare mode: TIMGx_Cn.
+This functionality is described in the figure below.

-Timer_A capture operation in continuous mode, triggering on rising edge of CCInA.
+TIMGx capture operation in continuous mode, triggering on rising edge of TIMGx_Cn.

 Measuring the time difference between two capture events that happen within the same timer period is straight forward: subtract the difference between the captured timer counts and calculate the time knowing the timer clock:

 This becomes slightly more difficult when the events span across timer reset periods.
-For example, if the timer overflows once between capture events, then the calculation becomes:
+For example, if the timer resets once between capture events, then the calculation becomes:

-This math can be extended to multiple overflows between capture events by simply adding \(65536\) for each overflow that has occurred, leading to:
+This math can be extended to multiple resets between capture events by simply adding \(2^{16}\) for each reset that has occurred, leading to:

-where \(N_\mathrm{overflows}(k)\) is the number of overflows that have occurred between two capture events.
+where \(N_\mathrm{resets}(k)\) is the number of timer resets that have occurred between two capture events.

 A capture event must be acted upon in a timely manner.
 Therefore, it is necessary to enable the associated interrupt for each CCRn used in capture mode.

-Likewise, the number of timer resets/overflows must be tracked as well.
-This requires that the overflow (TAIE) interrupt be enabled as well.
+Likewise, the number of timer resets must be tracked as well.
+This requires that either the ZERO or LOAD interrupt sources be enabled as well.

 It does not matter which encoder edge is selected to trigger the capture event; however, both edges should not be used together (at least for this course).

-Within the Timer_A interrupt(s), several things must be tracked:
+Within the timer interrupt, several things must be tracked:

-The number of timer overflows since the last compare event: this is necessary to support calculation of the time between successive compare events,
+The number of timer resets since the last compare event: this is necessary to support calculation of the time between successive compare events,

 The timer value of the last compare event: this is also required to calculate the time between successive compare events,